nexomis/nf-template/CONTRIBUTE.md

 ## 2. Custom scripts and templates

 - **Avoid** using `bin` in modules, as it needs to be defined at the pipeline level.
-- **Avoid** unsing modules binaries unless asolutely required, since it necessitates setting `nextflow.enable.moduleBinaries = true` in the main pipeline.
+- **Avoid** using modules binaries unless absolutely required, since it necessitates setting `nextflow.enable.moduleBinaries = true` in the main pipeline.
 See [Nextflow documentation on module binaries](https://www.nextflow.io/docs/latest/module.html#module-binaries)
 - **Prefer** using templating in `templates`  which should be located alongside the module script `main.nf`.

 **Example:**